Mauvin Godinho

-Mauvin Godinho is an Indian politician from the state of Goa.
-He is a seven term member of the Goa Legislative Assembly.
+Mauvin Heliodoro Godinho is an Indian politician.
+He is a seven-term member of the Goa Legislative Assembly, representing the Dabolim Assembly constituency.

-Political party
+Political career

-He was a senior member of the Indian National Congress.
+Godinho was a senior member of the Indian National Congress (INC).
 On 13 December 2016, he left the INC to join the rival Bharatiya Janata Party.
 In 2022, he won the assembly election on BJP ticket from Dabolim constituency.

-Constituency

-He represents the Dabolim constituency in 2012, and from 1994 to 2012, he represented the Cortalim constituency.
+He represents the Dabolim constituency since 2012, and from 1994 to 2012, he represented the Cortalim constituency.

 Posts

 He won 2017 election with 7234 votes and got elected again as MLA of Dabolim Constituency.
 He was inducted as Cabinet Minister on 12 April 2017 and later became the Panchayat Minister after getting the Panchayat portfolio in BJP Government.